napari/docs/docs/plugins/testing_workshop_docs/2-pytest-testing-frameworks.md

 FAILED example_func_py::test_get_grade_pass[50] - AssertionError: Expected 50 to pass, but result was Fail
 ```

-Another valuable feature of `pytest` is the `pytest-cov` option discussed in the [Test coverage](./article-4-test-coverage.md) article.
+Another valuable feature of `pytest` is the `pytest-cov` option discussed in the [Test coverage](./4-test-coverage.md) lesson

-The next article in this series on testing is the [Readers and fixtures](./article-3-readers-and-fixtures.md) article.
+The next lesson in this tutorial on testing is the [Readers and fixtures](./3-readers-and-fixtures.md) lesson.